joshuawarner32/mathray/readme.markdown

 The usage statement is pretty self-explanatory:

 <pre>
-usage: mathray --plot "<equation or function>" -h,--height <height>   height of output in pixels
+usage: mathray "<equation or function>"
+ -h,--height <height>   height of output in pixels
     --help              print this message
-    --output <file>     file to write result to
-    --plot <equation>   function or equation to plot -w,--width <width>     width of output in pixels
+    --output <file>     file to write result to -w,--width <width>     width of output in pixels
     --xa <value>        lowest (left-most) x value visible in output --xb <value>        highest (right-most) x value visible in output